Thoriso-Khutswane/Thoriso-Khutswane.github.io/README.md

 </p>

 ## 📬 Let's Connect
-Currently open to Data Analyst(All Industries) & cyber security roles and IT Internships.
-I'd love to chat about data,security, tech, or your favorite coffee roast!
+Currently open to Data Analyst(All Industries), Cyber Security roles and IT Internships.
+I'd love to chat about data,security, tech, or your favorite coffee pods!

 [Send me an email](khutswanethoriso@gmail.com) to get in touch.